RakhithJK/dbeaver-dbeaver-wiki/Script-Management.md

 You can find the script saved this way in the [Project Explorer](Project-Explorer) view in the **Scripts** folder.

-To save a script to the file system, right-click the script, click **File -> Save SQL script** on the context menu and then select the folder in the file system.
+To save a script to the file system, right-click the script, click **File -> Export SQL script** on the context menu and then select the folder in the file system.
-You can also, click **SQL Editor -> Save SQL script** on the main menu:
+You can also, click **SQL Editor -> Export SQL script** on the main menu:

 ![](images/ug/Save-script-to-file.png)